widderslainte/uod/04_nations_cities/cuvauw.md

 * Back in the days of the Empire, Cuvauw was the Aspen or Cape Cod of the region, where all the families would go to marry their children off to other noble families.
 Many still do this, usually in an attempt to consolidate their power.
 In the case of the Comte, his only son is currently tucked away in the local asylum.

 ## People & Places of Note

 * The Avenue of Shrines

-* Nog Hill - In the southeast corner of Cuvauw, in the midst of smelters and slaughterhouses, stands Nog Hill.
-A natural ridge, supplemented with mounds of trash, it has become a combination borrowing den and apartment-complex for the Nogs of Cuvauw.
-Nogs are short, humanoid race of varied shapes and proportions.
-Most have a tan or light brown complexion, and two proportionate sets of limbs.
-Hair is rare, and facial features tend be extreme - very bulbous, or pointed and fine.
-Height ranges from 2 to 4 feet, and weight varies from rail-thin to barrel-gutted.
-The community is losely ruled by "King" Fround.
-The nogs themselves are nearly slaves to the human population.
-Many indentured servants and actual slaves work in the noble villas, while others man poor quality fields outside the city walls.
-A few lucky nogs and "free" and work as labourers and petty assistants in the area.
-The free nogs, having the most money of the bunch, build ramshackle huts on Nog Hill, only to be overtaken but the next lucky nog with an influx of coin or building material.
-This has led construction on Nog Hill to tower higher and higher, with frequent accidents due to the complete lack on engineering skill.
+* Nog Hill - In the southeast corner of , in the midst of smelters and slaughterhouses stands Nog Hill.
+A natural ridge, supplemented with mounds of trash, it has become a combination burrowing den and apartment-complex for the [Nogs](../12_flora_fauna/nogs.md) of Cuvauw.
+Similar structures exist in undesirable sections of other towns and cities.
+This community is loosely "ruled" by "King" Fround.

+The free nogs, having the most money of the bunch, build ramshackle shacks on Nog Hill, only to be overtaken but the next lucky nog with an influx of coin or building material.
+This has lead construction on Nog Hill to tower higher and higher, with frequent accidents due to the complete lack of engineering skill.

 * The Cauldron - If you should be unlucky enough to wander the back alleys of Cuvauw's south end at night you may run into a few thugs from this "family business".
 The Cauldron, nicknamed for founder Elias Cauldrobun, were the dominate criminal organization in town a few decades ago, but have now begun hiring new muscle and taken to new market in response to recent competition.
 Be careful - they no longer just want your purse.